‘A Hundred Parts, A Hundred Faces’

 A series of moving image works that draw from a personal archive of moving image and diary texts, vibrant moments from everyday life.

-The titles and texts draw from the essays of Montaigne, one of the most influential writers of the 16th century, who tried to create an honest self-portrait including all the strengths, weaknesses, fears and joys of his daily life experiences.
+The series draw from the methods of Michel De Montaigne, a 16th century essayist who attempted to create an honest self-portrait by examining the strengths, weaknesses, fears and joys of his daily life experiences.

 Music by Liam Taylor-West

 Camera by Aristotelis Maragkos and Rebecca E Marshall.

 Funded by New:Dots

 I am talking about joy here.
 Joy before death, joy of life, joy surging up in my throat, singing in my ears, hitting me in the face.

 Dancing, drinking, shouting, grasping with friends in an addictive roaring lust for life because we all so badly want to feel the strength and vitality that this JOY brings.